 Yes - I studied this language in my first year through an OPAL course with the Language Centre.
-Please state level of course:
+Please state level of course: No. I did not take an ODAL course with the Language Centre in my first year

 No - I did not take an OPAL course with the Language Centre in my first year